Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Code Exploration Dataset

 Intuitively, we want to have stronger connection when a fixation on token $i$ is shortly followed by a fixation on token $j$, and if this second fixation has a significant duration.
 Thus, we define the \textit{strength of the temporal connection} between token $i$ and token $j$ as:

-where $P_{i \rightarrow j}$ is the set with all the pairs of events where token $i$ is seen before token $j$, and $\alpha$ is a parameter that controls the decay of the connection the more the two events are far apart in time.
-For our experiments we empirically set $\alpha = 0.1$, accounting for observed behaviour where developers often spend several seconds scrolling and presumably shallow searching the code.
+where $P_{i \rightarrow j}$ is the set with all the pairs of events where token $i$ is seen before token $j$ and the discounting factor $\alpha$ controls the decay of the connection the more the two events are far apart in time.
+For our experiments we empirically set $\alpha = 0.1$, accounting for observed behavior where developers often spend several seconds scrolling and presumably shallowly searching the code.
 In Figure~\ref{fig:ex_integral_on_pair_events} we show an example of the integral connecting two consecutive events.